WisconsinAIVision/ViP-LLaVA/docs/study_llm_backbone.md

 <p align="center">
 Figure 2.
-Following the LLaVA-1.5 and ViP setting, we change the LLM backbone into Llama-3-8B, and Phi-3-mini-3.8B.
-Better language reasoning capability are observed while tasks that require core visual understanding capability are kept the same.
+Following the LLaVA-1.5 and ViP-LLaVA settings, we change the LLM backbone into Llama-3-8B, and Phi-3-mini-3.8B.
+Better language reasoning capability are observed.
+Yet tasks that require core visual understanding capability own similar performance.
 </p>